hamza4600/mbqs/README.md

 https://github.com/thanhtungdp/vnpt-i/tree/VNPT/

-set document title of login Pages
+set document title of login Pages hoc for server error
+Hoc for logi apis
+use session for authentication also set cookies base it local stores is not enables